HelixNGC7293/cyberpunk-anime-diffusion/README.md

 a photo of muscular beard soldier male in dgs illustration style, half-body, holding robot arms, strong chest
 ```

-If using Stable Diffusion Webui, you set ‘negative prompt’ as this to get cleaner face:
+If using Stable Diffusion Webui, you can set ‘negative prompt’ as this to get cleaner face:

 ```
 body out of frame, deformed, cross-eye, blurry, bad anatomy, ugly, disfigured, poorly drawn face, mutation, mutated, extra limbs